everx-labs/sdk-samples/v1/node-js/core-api/subscription/README.md

 # NodeJS SDK Subscription example

-In this example we use [ton-client-node-js](https://github.com/tonlabs/ton-client-node-js) and a multisig wallet contract to send tokens from one wallet to another.
-You will learn how to subscribe to changes in account's transactions and messages.
+In this example we use [ton-client-js](https://github.com/tonlabs/ton-client-js) and a multisig wallet contract to send tokens from one wallet to another.
+You will learn how to subscribe to the new transactions and messages of an account.

 In the example we use [TONOS SE](https://docs.ton.dev/86757ecb2/p/2771b0-overview), local blockchain.